pro-utkarshM/myOwnOS/README.md

 This isn’t just a side project — this is me, going full throttle into the depths of low-level computing.
 From booting off a raw binary, enabling the A20 line, all the way into protected mode, writing my own interrupt handlers, and doing HDD I/O — everything is custom-built, step by step.

 No frameworks.
 No shortcuts.
 Just real, bare-metal coding.
+Want to try it out: go to [myOwnOS-dev-env](https://github.com/pro-utkarshM/myownos-dev-env), this is where you want to start.

 ---